-⭐Why You'll Love My Recipe
+Why You'll Love My Lemon Fudge

 You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them.

-👩🏻🍳How to Make Lemon Fudge
+How to Make Lemon Fudge

 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-6. Pour the hot condensed milk mixture over the white chocolate and stir until melted.
+3. Melt the Base: Warm the condensed milk and butter over low-medium heat until smooth, without letting it boil.
+Pour over the white chocolate and stir until melted.

 Recipe